4 built-in data types

 # 2 square is 4.

-# squaring for even numbers
+# 3 square is 9.# squaring for even numbers

 for a in y: